sinjinablueshirt/reverb_backend/design/concepts/MusicTagging/api-spec.md

 ### POST /api/MusicTagging/addTag

-**Description:** Adds a new tag to an existing music resource registry.
+**Description:** Adds a specific tag to an existing musical resource registry.

 **Requirements:**
 - `registry` exists in the state.